tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 path: tasks
 ---

-I don't pretend to be a productivity expert.
-I can't tell you the ins and outs of why the brain does what it does, nor the optimal strategy for scheduling interdependent tasks.
-I can't put together a flawless Gantt chart or even run a "perfectly Agile" Scrum meeting.
-But I have spent a lot of time getting things done.
-I've turned in thousands of homework assignments, written even more thousands of lines of code, paid my bills on-time and even manage to find time to be with my family.
-Like you, I juggle many different balls and do my best not to drop any of them.
+I'm hesitant to write this post for a number of reasons.
+First, I don't want this to come off as prescriptive in any way.
+I'm a strong believer that, when it comes to productivity, people should find whatever works best for them, and then do it.
+Second, I don't want to give the impression that I believe myself to be an expert in the psychology of productivity or a master of planning and executing tasks in my own life.
+I've learned a lot of things from a lot of smart people, and I've seen the benefits of putting their ideas into practice, but I am far from perfect.
+This post is just a medium for me to share some of the things that I've learned in my years of experimentation and research with my own productivity.
+Like you, I am constantly juggling the different pieces of my life, and this system has made it easier to keep them all afloat.

 ![alt text](https://i.makeagif.com/media/5-01-2015/ZUZocx.gif)

-I'm hesitant to write this post, just because I don't want it to come off as prescriptive in any way.
-I'm a strong believer that, when it comes to productivity, people should find whatever works best for them, and then do it.
-It may very well be that what works best for me is different than what works best for you.
-This post is just a way for me to write down some of the things that I've learned in my years of experimentation and research with my own productivity.

 Instead of describing my whole process for capturing, processing, planning and executing my tasks in a step-by-step fashion, I just want to share some of the tools I use, habits I try to keep and what they do for me.
 With the current outbreak of COVID-19 and all that comes with it, I've found these tools and habits to be more important than ever.
 I hope some of this is helpful for you, too.

 ## My Task Board

-Trello is the main hub for all of my productivity tools.
+[Trello](https://trello.com/) is the main hub for all of my productivity tools.
 All of my tasks are found here.
 I love Trello because it's genuinely fun to use, it's easy to see and update the status of each task and it's the closest digital tool to a "sticky note task board" as I've used.
 There's also a pretty rich ecosystem of tools that add additional features to Trello.
 I'll discuss a few of them below.

 I've played around with many other ideas for managing my tasks - hierarchical lists, flat lists, GitHub projects, Jira, Azure DevOps, and many, many more.
 I do think that all of these tools have their place for certain use cases.
 I still use some of these tools for certain scenarios, but Trello is by far my favorite.
 I really enjoy being able to have all my tasks in one place while still being able to organize those tasks into discrete buckets.
 My Trello board basically has the following layout: